The Integrative Medicine Revolution: How Holistic Care Is Going Mainstream

 2. Mind-Body Practices (Meditation, Yoga, Tai Chi)

-Mind-body practices are a cornerstone of integrative medicine.
-These modalities center around the idea that the mind and emotions profoundly influence physical health.
+Mind-body practices are a key part of integrative medicine.
+They are based on the idea that the mind and emotions have a strong effect on physical health.

 Meditation and mindfulness are associated with: